How Does Vaping Actually Work?

 - When the tank begins to get low, you add more e-liquid.
 The cycle continues until you open the tank to replace the atomizer coil.

-The last component that makes your vaping device work isn’t a part of the hardware.
+When talking about how does a vape work, the last component that makes your vaping device work isn’t a part of the hardware.
 In fact, it would be more accurate to call it the software.
 We’re talking, of course, about the e-liquid.
 Vape juice generally contains nicotine, which is obviously the point of vaping for most people.
 Vaping replaces the nicotine that you would get from smoking.
 Since you absorb the nicotine via inhalation, vaping is as satisfying as smoking.
 That’s what has enabled so many vapers to stop using tobacco products.

 E-liquid also contains flavours, which helps to reinforce the enjoyment you derive from vaping.
 Objectively, e-liquid is dramatically tastier than cigarette smoke, and that helps to make quitting easier.